thcipriani/brewing/_posts/2014-01-26-distilled-water-vs-50ppm-calcium.md

 Batch #2
 ---

-Added 0.70 grams CaCl<sub>2</sub>/gallon into 2 gallons of Distilled water.
+Added 0.70 grams CaCl<sub>2</sub>/gallon into 2 gallons of distilled water to bring total calcium to 50 ppm.
 Heated water to 155&deg;F and doughed-in.
 Initial strike was 149&deg;F which I rapidly raised via direct fire to 152&deg;F.

 ### Mash